inspire-eu-validation/view-service/iso-19128/at68-language-parameter.md

     * Check that the service accepts the LANGUAGE parameter and the [Response Language](#responseLanguage) is the same as the requested one.

+    * Check that Titles and Abstracts fields are the same as default ones.

 **Reference(s)**: